fnproject/fn/docs/developers/hybrid.md

 ##### /v1/runner/dequeue

-the runner queries for a call to run. the request contains an identifier for this runner node to pull from the partition in kafka for this runner node`***`. the response contains an app name and a route name (the runner will cache apps and routes, otherwise looking this up at respective API call positions).
+the runner long polls for a call to run. the request contains an identifier for this runner node to pull from the partition in kafka for this runner node`***`. the response contains a list of {app_name, route_name} (the runner will cache apps and routes, otherwise looking this up at respective API call positions), possibly an empty list.
+This call will timeout and return an empty list after 30 seconds if no messages are found.
+For now, it should return the first message it finds immediately.

 * dequeue a message from the MQ if there is some capacity